cavoq/mcc-mnc-list/README.md

 ## 📄 License

-**@cavoq/mcc-mnc-list** is licensed under the MIT Open Source license.
+**mcc-mnc-list** is licensed under the MIT Open Source license.
 For more information, see the LICENSE file in this repository.